Misogyny & Flawed Femininity

 White Lotus does not cast moralistic aspersions on these hustling, cool-girl sex workers; instead, it attempts to objectively examine the exhilaration and moral ambiguity in situations where transactional sexual relationships are the norm.”

-The White Lotus season 2 shows us — sex is even more powerful than money.
+The White Lotus season 2 shows us that sex is even more powerful than money.

 Every.
 Single.
 Word. 👏🏻